visibledata/rfindingyourway/content/reproducibility-ratings.md

 +++
-title = "Reproducibility Ratings for Blogposts" description = "An overview of the reproducibility ratings given at the top of each blogpost"
+title = "Reproducibility Ratings for Blogposts" description = "An overview of the reproducibility ratings given at the top of some blogpost"
 +++

 The top and bottom of all blogposts on this site shows a rating for the reproducibility of the content with the following considerations: